readyplayerme/rpm-react-sdk/README.md

 ## Avatar Creator

-Avatar Creator component is the combination of Avatar Editor component and [Ready Player Me Visage](https://github.com/readyplayerme/visage) components that helps load the generated avatar with the given configurations into a 3D canvas where you can display it.
+Avatar Creator component is the combination of Editor Iframe component and [Ready Player Me Visage](https://github.com/readyplayerme/visage) components that helps load the generated avatar with the given configurations into a 3D canvas where you can display it.

 ### Parameters